Eightdays1/guesswhere_doc/UseCases/Use-Case_Options.md

 Options

 ## 1.1 Brief Description
 Lets the player change their username or password in the option-screen.
+The User has also the possibility to delete his account.
+These two options will be shown in the Options Menu.

 # 2 Flow of Events
 ## 2.1 Basic Flow
 - When the userer tabs "options", show the options-screen.
-- The user enters the new password or username.
+- The User can choose between deleting his account or changing the password
+- If the user chooses delete account his account will be deleted.
+This also includes the stats.
+- When Changing the password two scenarios are possible:
 - If the new username or password is valid, the database-entry is changed and a success-message is shown.
 - If the new username or password is not valid, a failure-message is shown.
 The user can try again.